 - Handle: The process handle, equal to ProcessID. - HandleCount: The number of system handles open in the process. - Name: The name of the process. - ParentProcessId: The PID of the parent process. - SessionId: The user session number.
 0 corresponds to the SYSTEM session.
 Typically, only one user session is open on a workstation.
-In this case, 1 will correspond to your user session. - WorkingSetSize: The size of memory in bytes occupied by the process.
+In most cases, 1 will correspond to your user session.
+You can use the CurrentSessionId variable in the "Additional Conditions" field to filter processes from the current session.
+The text session ID is not always 1, especially for RDP sessions or user sessions on virtual machines. - WorkingSetSize: The size of memory in bytes occupied by the process.